Developer Guide

 Step 1.
 The user launches the application and starts the quiz for a non-empty, valid flashcard set.

-As a result, it creates a QuizModelManager
+As a result, it creates a QuizModelManager object and a StartCommand object.

 Assume the flashcard set contains only two flashcards for simplicity.